fonyango/MayOfCode/README.md

 **Resource:**  [Data Strutures and Algorithms in Python](https://www.wiley.com/en-us/Data+Structures+and+Algorithms+in+Python-p-9781118290279)
 ___

+#### Day 08: Sunday, 9th May 2021

+After brainstorming for over 1 hour, I was able to write a program that can take a positive integer greater than 2 as input and write out the number of times one must repeatedly divide this number by 2 before getting a value less than 2.

+I'm so excited that finally I was able to successfully write it.
+___
 #### Day 07: Saturday, 8th May 2021

 THis excercise involved working with lambda functions and rewriting the functions as named fucntions.
 I was able to write functions as both lambda and named fucntions that can do the following: